solidjs/solid-playground/README.md

 - DOM: The classic SPA generation mechanism
 - SSR: The server side generation mechanism
 - HYDRATION: The client side generation for hydration
+- UNIVERSAL: The client side generation for universal (custom renderer)

 ## Getting up and running